 - Lemon juice and zest

-- Almond flour - Note that I'm using what we in the UK call ground almonds.
+- Almond flour - Note that I'm using ground almonds.
 This is equivalent to regular / coarser almond flour in the US.
 If you use superfine almond flour, you may want to reduce the amount of almond flour by 2-3 tbsp.
 Check the images for batter consistency!
 You want it to be smooth and not firm.

 - Coconut flour